Body

 3. Administrative Review

 All other parties may request an Administrative Review within 5 business days of the Notice of Investigative Finding.
 The request for an Administrative Review must be accompanied by a written statement of the reason for the request and the requested outcome.
 The request will be shared with the other party, who will have 5 business days to submit a written response to the request.
-The Associate Vice Chancellor for Equal Opportunity and Compliance/Title IX Coordinator or designee may also submit a written response within 5 business days from the deadline for the parties' submission.
+The Associate Vice Chancellor/Title IX Coordinator or designee may also submit a written response within 5 business days from the deadline for the parties' submission.

-The Administrative Reviewer may speak to or request written information from the Associate Vice Chancellor for Equal Opportunity/Title IX Coordinator or designee, investigator(s), or the parties, as appropriate.
+The Administrative Reviewer may speak to or request written information from the Associate Vice Chancellor/Title IX Coordinator or designee, investigator(s), or the parties, as appropriate.
 If the Administrative Reviewer elects to speak with one party, the Administrative Reviewer will provide the other party with an equal opportunity to speak.

-The Administrative Review will be conducted by a designee of the Vice Chancellor for Human Resources and Equal Opportunity and Compliance, who will review the investigation report, request for review, and any responses.
-The Administrative Reviewer will consider all of the information provided and, giving deference to the investigator(s) who interviewed witnesses and reviewed evidence first-hand, will determine whether the outcome of the Investigation is clearly erroneous or resulted from a material procedural error.
+The Administrative Review will be conducted by a designee of the Chancellor and General Counsel, who will review the investigation report, request for review, and any responses.
+The Administrative Reviewer will consider all of the information provided and, giving deference to the investigator(s) who interviewed witnesses and reviewed evidence first-hand, will determine whether there was clear and material error that would affect the outcome of the matter.

 The Administrative Reviewer will simultaneously provide a written decision to the parties within 20 business days of the request for Administrative Review.

-If the Administrative Reviewer finds that the outcome of the Investigation is not clearly erroneous or did not result from a material procedural error, the investigative finding and outcome will be final and is not subject to further appeal or review.
-If the Administrative Reviewer finds that the Investigation outcome is clearly erroneous or resulted from a material procedural error, the Administrative Reviewer will document the reasons for the decision and will remand the report to the EOC for further review and follow-up.
+If the Administrative Reviewer finds that the outcome of the Investigation was not the result of clear and material error that would affect the outcome of the matter, the investigative finding and outcome will be final and is not subject to further appeal or review.
+If the Administrative Reviewer finds that the Investigation outcome was the result of clear and material error that would affect the outcome of the matter, the Administrative Reviewer will document the reasons for the decision and will remand the report to the UCO for further review and follow-up.
+After the UCO's further review and follow-up, the outcome is final unless applicable Board of Trustees procedures provide for further appeal rights.

 I. Post-Resolution Follow Up

-After a resolution, the EOC may periodically contact the parties to:
+After a resolution, the UCO may periodically contact the parties to:

-Any violation by a Responding Party of a disciplinary action or corrective measure imposed under the Policy or a failure by a University employee to provide a specified remedy or Supportive Measure should be reported to the EOC or Associate Vice Chancellor for Equal Opportunity/Title IX Coordinator.
+Any violation by a Responding Party of a disciplinary action or corrective measure imposed under the Policy or a failure by a University employee to provide a specified remedy or Supportive Measure should be reported to the UCO or Associate Vice Chancellor/Title IX Coordinator.

 K. External Agreements